 Zyxel is a popular brand for firewalls that are marketed towards small and medium businesses.
 Their Unified Security Gateway (USG) product line is often used as a firewall or VPN gateway.
-As a lot of us are working from home, VPN-capable devices have been quite selling well lately.
+As a lot of us are working from home, VPN-capable devices have been selling quite well lately.

 When doing some research (rooting) on my Zyxel USG40, I was surprised to find a user account 'zyfwp' with a password hash in the latest firmware version (4.60 patch 0).
 The plaintext password was visible in one of the binaries on the system.
 I was even more surprised that this account seemed to work on both the SSH and web interface.